brotkrueml/schema/README.md

 and can be checked with Google's [Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool).

-Just a small desclaimer: Only accepted terms are available, [pending types and properties](https://pending.schema.org/) are not available.
+Just a small desclaimer: Only accepted terms are available, [pending types and properties](https://pending.schema.org/) are not available yet.
 But if they are integrated into the core vocabulary, they are available within the next update.

 ## Installation